mistio/mist-ce/docs/source/providers_api.rst

 .. http:get:: /providers

-   List of all supported providers.
+   List of all supported providers

    **Example request**: